matteocorti/check_ssl_cert/README.md

 Options:
    -A,--noauth                     ignore authority warnings (expiration only)
-      --altnames                   matches the pattern specified in -n with alternate names too
+      --all                        enables all the possible optional checks at the maximum level --altnames                   matches the pattern specified in -n with alternate names too
       --check-ciphers grade        checks the offered ciphers